sr39/gizmo-debug/scripts/gizmo_documentation.md

 **MHD\_B\_SET\_IN\_PARAMS**: Set the initial magnetic fields to a constant value in the parameterfile (specifying Bx/By/Bz, in Gauss).
 If this is enabled the code will search for this in the parameterfile (unless you are restarting from a restart or snapshot file with flags 1 or 2), otherwise, it will assume the fields are given in the initial conditions file (with a Bx/y/z value for every particle).

 **MHD\_NON\_IDEAL**: Enables non-ideal MHD terms, specifically Ohmic resistivity, ambipolar diffusion, and the Hall effect.
 These are solved operator-split from the ideal MHD Reimann problem, as anisotropic diffusion terms appearing in the induction equation.
 Currently the numerical implementation of the induction equation terms is well-tested; the developer (PFH) asks that you cite the methods paper Hopkins 2017, MNRAS, 466, 3387, in addition to the GIZMO MHD methods paper, if you use these.
 However, the coefficients, which the code attempts to calculate based on the physical state of the gas, require careful calibration and testing for physical problems of interest, and authors should explore these for themselves.
+Some quite detailed modules are already in-code for problems of e.g. star and planet formation and proto-stellar/planetary disk dynamics as well as molecular cloud dynamics: details are in the `notes_nonidealmhd_in_ppds` file ([here](http://www.tapir.caltech.edu/~phopkins/public/notes_nonidealmhd_in_ppds.pdf) or in the downloads section of the Bitbucket site).

 **MHD\_CONSTRAINED\_GRADIENT**: Activate this to use the hybrid constrained-gradient method of Hopkins 2015 to further reduce div-B errors (beyond the standard Dedner 2002 scheme described above, which is always enabled when you turn on MAGNETIC).
 This will perform an extra iteration over particles in the gradient step, to iteratively solve for the reconstruction at faces which goes through all particle-averaged central values and minimizes the divergence errors, while also minimizing the least-squares divergence from the default gradient estimator-based reconstruction at the faces.
 It is slightly more expensive, but nearly as accurate as constrained-transport methods (which preserve div-B to machine accuracy) in most problems.
 See the methods paper: Hopkins 2015.
 You can choose how aggressively you wish to control the errors by setting this value: 0=minimal (safest and most stable, but relatively diffusive formulation which does less to control divergences), 1=intermediate (recommended case), 2=aggressive (this will be somewhat more expensive, doing an additional iteration, and uses weaker slope-limiters, which allows more successful divergence control, but can sacrifice numerical stability on certain types of problems).
 Please cite Hopkins, MNRAS, 2016, 462, 576, if you use these methods, as they were first presented therein.